-The stable institutions of the twentieth century have been supplanted as we more deeply understand the framework for the twenty-first century.
-The brick-and-mortar empires of the past are breaking up, replaced by a growing digital architecture as work moves away from institutions altogether.
+growing digital architecture as work moves away from institutions altogether.
 The infrastructure of society is becoming less institutional and more information based, and the architecture of our places of work, service, and business is changing dramatically.
 Information structures are primarily relational and function collaterally and in multimodal ways, whereas most of our business structures have historically functioned vertically.
 Leading in a complex multimodal work culture is radically different from leading in a predominantly vertical or linear work culture.

-In the Industrial Age, organizations were primarily fixed, finite, and functional.
-Work in the Industrial Age was based on Newtonian principles, and from the beginning of the twentieth century, when Frederick Taylor laid down the foundations of scientific management, to the late 1960s, business organizations were structured mechanistically and hierarchically.
+In the recent past, the Industrial Age, organizations were primarily fixed, finite, and functional.
+Work in the Industrial Age was based on Newtonian principles, and from the beginning of the 20th century, when Frederick Taylor laid down the foundations of scientific management, to the late 1960s, business organizations were structured mechanistically and hierarchically.
 Even the management theorists of the 1930s, 1940s, and 1950s did not radically alter basic organizational design.
 Historically, the worker has mostly been considered a subset of the work.
 Most training was gained on the job, and the apprenticeship model used for training was essentially hierarchical as well.
 The organization owned the work and set the rules.
-Communication and decision making traveled up and down the corporate ladder: The higher up the ladder, the greater a person's authority and autonomy.
+Communication and decision making traveled up and down the corporate ladder: the higher up the ladder, the greater a person's authority and autonomy.
 At the bottom were the workers who performed most of the functions-under the control of those who had moved "upward."
-Although attention was paid to both the work and the worker, this attention was barely reflected in the management structure and the application of leadership in organizations.